FinaticORG/FinaticClientSDK/README.md

 # Client

-TypeScript SDK for Finatic Client API
+A comprehensive browser SDK for integrating Finatic Client into your web applications.
+Connect your users to multiple brokerages through a unified, standardized interface.

+**Finatic is a brokerage first aggregator.
+We simplify, standardize and enhance broker data.**

 ## Installation